cs573-19s/01-ghd3/README.md

 Technical Achievement Description
 ---
-All the node, links and polygons, i.e. rader chart, is drawn based on the JSON data, which could be modified easily and could be linked to a database.
+All the nodes, links and polygons, i.e. rader chart, are drawn based on the JSON data, which could be modified easily and could be linked to a database.
 Hover effects and click effects are built in this project.

 Design Achievement Description
 ---
 It will be useful website if a real database is provided.
-Imagine a situation, you are a WPI student and you are finding a coding teammates.
+Imagine a situation where you are a WPI student and you are finding a coding teammate.
 This website will be helpful.
-Your will find a student in your social network with his/her Github experiences, his/her contact information and what courses he/she had chosen in this semester.
+You could find a student in your social network and be able to see his/her Github experiences, his/her contact information and what courses he/she is taking in this semester.

 References
 ---